bag3318/Madagascar-Website/README.md

 - [ ] ~~Why did the country expand into foreign countries?~~
 - [ ] ~~How did the country change the areas they conquered?
 When and why did the country leave their foreign territories?~~

+## How to Download

+1. click the green clone or download button
+2. then click download
+3. extrac the .zip file
+4. see how to execute below

 ## How to Execute

 1. Open the the test folder